firefly-iii/docs/docs/docs/firefly-iii/installation/self-managed.md

 # Self-managed hosting tools

-TODO patch me up

 There are lots of self-managed hosting tools on the market.
 They offer 1-click installation of apps and services.

-!!! warning
+!!! warning "These tools are unsupported"
     I can't always offer support for these platforms.
 There are a lot of them.
 Feel free to start a [discussion](https://github.com/orgs/firefly-iii/discussions), but you may have to do some exploration to get your issue resolved.

-## Unraid

-There are [templates](https://forums.unraid.net/topic/124146-support-smartphonelover-firefly-iii-data-importer/) for Firefly III and the Data Importer.

 ## AMPPS